RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/Libero/IGLOO2_CoreRISCV_AXI4_TickTacToe/README.md

 Find the programming *.stp file on the Github site under the Creative Board directory or you can generate the *.stp by downloading Libero SOC software and running the Libero project to access the programming file.
 Use the Microsemi flashpro tool to download the *.stp file to the Creative board Plug in the display to the Arduino connectors and reset the board.
-The tick-tack-toe game will begin.
+Import the TickTackToe example workspace into SoftConsole, build and run a debug session.
+The TickTackToe example should run.

 SoftConsole v5.0 IDE is supported on Linux only at this time.